outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     10. This link [wlan0-no wireless extensions (Centrino Advanced-N)](https://forums.gentoo.org/viewtopic-t-883211.html) offer ideas on how to find out the driver information.
     11. Reference links: [Linux-3.10-x86_64 内核配置选项简介](http://www.jinbuguo.com/kernel/longterm-3_10-options.html); [Linux Kernel in a Nutshell](http://www.kroah.com/lkn/); [kernel-seeds](http://kernel-seeds.org/); [device driver check page](http://kmuto.jp/debian/hcl); [How do you get hardware info and select drivers to be kept in a kernel compiled from source](http://unix.stackexchange.com/a/97813); and [Working with Kernel Seeds](http://kernel-seeds.org/working.html).
 27. Compiling and installing.

+    If this is not first time to make, then execute `make clean` first.

     1. # make
     2. # make modules_install
     2. # make install, this will copy the kernel image into /boot/ together with the System.map file and the kernel configuration file.